 In 2013 I established Heartstart Thatcham which teaches, for free, Emergency Life Support (ELS) to members of the public.
 This is done in the form of the British Heart Foundations Heartstart and Call Push Rescue schemes and in addition to this the team also raises funds for and places defibrillators around the region.

-So I am involved in a few local voluntary groups, what about my education?
-Well, I obtained my PhD in 2003, with my research conducted in the Signal and Image Processing Group (SIPG) at the University of Bath.
-My main research involved developing noise reduction methods for digital images and video using Mathematical Morphology.
-The research also delves into 'Psycho-visually Lossless' preprocessing for digital images.
-Whilst at the University, I also became a Member of the Institution of Engineering and Technology (MIET).
+I obtained a PhD with research conducted in the Signal and Image Processing Group (SIPG) at the University of Bath.
+My main research involved developing noise reduction and preprocessing methods for digital images and video using Mathematical Morphology.
+The research also delved into 'Psycho-visually Lossless' preprocessing for digital images.
+Whilst at university, I also became a Member of the Institution of Engineering and Technology (MIET).